 Attending boarding school is a unique and alternative upbringing that impacts heavily on long-term development.
 Understanding the nuances of the boarding school experience is important for understanding where many symptoms stem from.
 Children become self-reliant, cut off their vulnerability from a young age, and asking for help can be one of the hardest things that adult ex-boarders can do.

 Together we will be able to explore and make sense of your experience and feelings.
 Ex-borders often feel their schooling was a privilege and therefore they may have never allowed any negative feelings about their schooling to surface.
 They may have developed a suit of protective armor from a young age, to protect their vulnerability and survive.
 As an adult, this may prevent closer intimacy and connection.

 It takes a lot of courage to open up and let someone else see how exhausting it is having to constantly hold it all together all the time.
 Especially when you have had to manage on your own from such a young age.
 We can explore what you genuinely want and need from yourself and relationships and learn nourishing ways to support yourself.

-I am currently undertaking specialized training in working with adult ex-boarders with Nick Duffell, author of “The Making of Them.”
+I have completed training in working with adult ex-boarders with Nick Duffell, author of “The Making of Them.”